 42 participants from Kenya, Uganda, Tanzania, Ethiopia and South Africa gathered at the Savelberg Retreat Centre in Nairobi for the Kenya National HBW Workshop and the HBW Africa Regional Meeting from 17 - 21 March 2019.

-During the Kenya National HBW Workshop which took place from 18 -19 March, discussions centred around the development of a national network of Kenyan Home-Based Workers.
+During the Kenya National HBW Workshop which took place from 18 to 19 March, discussions centred around the development of a national network of Kenyan Home-Based Workers.

-The HBW Africa Regional Meeting, which was scheduled for 20 - 21 March focused on the building and strengthening of HBW organizations from the countries represented (Kenya, Uganda, Ethiopia, Tanzania and South Africa) and in Africa.
+The HBW Africa Regional Meeting, which took place from 20 to 21 March focused on the building and strengthening of HBW organizations from the countries represented (Kenya, Uganda, Ethiopia, Tanzania and South Africa) and in Africa.

 Learn more about the Organization & Representation Programme